RhysU/ar/README.rst

 ----

 1. Implement the ``AIC``, ``AICc``, and ``AKICc`` model selection criteria following [Seghouane2004].
+Also the ``CIC`` following [Broersen2000].
 Add these as standalone routines but also incorporate them into the class.

 2. Add a class to encapsulate the sequence of AR(p) models produced.
 Include prediction both with and without noise and prediction error computations